Sale!

 To reduce your risk of contracting these STDs, consider the following preventive measures:

-1. Practice Abstinence: The surest way to prevent these STDs is to abstain from or delay sexual activity.
+- Abstinence: The most reliable way to prevent STDs is to avoid sexual activity (vaginal, anal, and oral).

-2. Get Regularly Tested: Regular testing is especially important if you have multiple partners or engage in high-risk behaviors.
+- Regular Testing: Get tested regularly, especially if you have multiple partners or engage in higher-risk behaviors.
 Early detection through tests can lead to timely treatment.

-3. Use Condoms Correctly: Condoms are effective in reducing the risk of STD transmission when used properly during every sexual encounter.
+- Condoms: Condoms are effective in reducing the risk of STD transmission when used correctly and consistently during every sexual encounter.

 In the United States, chlamydia, gonorrhea, and trichomoniasis are three of the most common sexually transmitted infections.
 According to the most recent data from the Centers for Disease Control and Prevention (CDC), there were 1.6 million reported chlamydia cases in 2021, marking a 4.1% increase from 2020.
 Gonorrhea cases surpassed 700,000 in 2021, which is a 28% increase since 2017.
 For trichomoniasis, there were an estimated 2.6 million infections in 2018.
 The prevalence of trichomoniasis is 2.1% among women aged 14-59 and 0.5% among men, based on a national survey conducted from 2013-2016.